-As we've explored on the previous few pages, learning Kabbalah is different from learning other subjects.
-The material requires interpretation and experience, and there are radically different approaches out there as to what that should mean.
-Moreover, due to the recent popularity of Kabbalah, there is an increasing number of shysters who've read two or three books and pretend to know something about Kabbalah.
+Learning Kabbalah requires interpretation and experience, and there are radically different approaches out there as to what that should mean.
+Should you learn traditionally, with all the requirements of Jewish observance and the articles of faith?
+Or esoterically, knowing that much of what you learn is of more recent derivation than it claims?
+Or in progressive spiritual environments?
+Academic ones?
 Let the seeker beware — and let the seeker also be mindful about which approach she is choosing (academic, traditional, magical, commercial) and which approaches she might explore as well.

 Choosing Kabbalah teachers involves more questions of trust than, say, finding someone to teach you Spanish.
 Because of the personal nature of the wisdom, because of its many faces, and because of its sheer size and breadth, what you receive depends in large part on choices your teacher makes — choices to which you don’t really have full access.
 Being a student means you don’t know what your teacher knows, and therefore you have to trust that they are making skillful decisions for you.